-Not only do Eastland-Fairfield programs prepare students for further study, but many also allow students to earn college credit or enter college with advanced standing.
-Students can earn college credits in select programs to take with them nearly anywhere and apply to their college transcript.
+Not only do Eastland-Fairfield programs prepare students for additional education, but many also allow students to earn college credit or enter college with advanced standing.
+Students can earn college credits in select programs to apply to their college transcript nearly anywhere!